bbeek/refactorlegacy/Labs/Day1/Readme.md

 Place the cursor somewhere on the line `public string Statement(Invoice invoice, IReadOnlyDictionary<string, Play> plays)` and bring up the "quick actions" menu.
 Select the "Change signature..." option.
 In the dialog that opens, select the `plays` parameter, press the Remove button and finally press "OK" to apply the changes.
 With this refactoring, the instance variable should now be used.
-Test the changes to ensure that the external behavior was not modified and commit if all tests are green.
+Test the changes to ensure that the external behavior was not modified and commit when all tests are green.

-Next encapsulate the lookup of a play based on it's performance in a separate function.
+Next, encapsulate the lookup of a play based on it's performance in a separate function.
 Select this whole line `var play = plays[perf.PlayId];` (around line 28 within `Statement` function), apply the **Extract Method** refactoring and name the newly created method `PlayFor`.
 Compile-test-commit.